 5 MIN READ

-• Starter fertilizer can help seedling corn plants become established by providing nutrients close to the seed.
+• Starter fertilizer can help corn seedling establishment by providing nutrients close to the seed.

-• Phosphorous is a primary component of starter fertilizers.
+• Phosphorus is a primary component of starter fertilizers and helps increase plant root growth.

-• Starter fertilizer placement at planting is crucial because of the potential or seed and root injury by the salts contained in the products.
+• The placement and type of starter fertilizer used is crucial because of the potential for seed and root injury by the salts contained in the products.

 Starter fertilizers are fertility products that are used primarily in corn production.
-The products are used in small amounts and placed close to the seed at planting to help enhance the growth and development of emerging seedlings, particularly when soils are wet and cold and under no-till planting operations (Figure 1).
-Starter fertilizer application equipment is generally attached to the planter or tractor to facilitate planting-time application (Figure 2).
+The products are used in small amounts and placed close to the seed at planting to help enhance the growth and development of emerging seedlings, particularly when soils are wet and cold which are more common under conservation tillage operations (Figure 1).
+Starter fertilizer application equipment is generally attached to the planter (Figure 2).

 Figure 2.
-Tank attached to planter for liquid fertilizer application.
+Tank attached to a planter for liquid fertilizer application.

-Starter placement is placed close to the seed with the most common placement 2 inches to the side and 2 inches below (2 x 2) the corn seed at planting (Figure 3).
-This practice helps reduce the potential for injury to the seed and seedling roots from fertilizer burn (Figure 4).
-Another common practice is in-furrow or pop-up placement; however, the practice is riskier because of the potential for seed and root injury as the fertilizer is in direct contact with the seed.
-Fertilizer rates should be closely monitored when placed with the seed because of the injury potential.
+Starter placement is placed close to the seed with the most common placement two inches to the side and two inches below the corn seed (2 x 2) at planting (Figure 3) and helps reduce the potential for injury from fertilizer burn (Figure 4).
+In-furrow or pop-up and dribble (over the seed furrow) are other application methods; however, the practice is riskier because of the potential for seed and root injury as the fertilizer is in close contact with the seed.
+Fertilizer rates should be closely monitored when placed with the seed because of the injury potential.1

 Figure 3.
 Positioning of starter fertilizer in a 2 x 2 location relative to seed placement.